What Makes for Effective Environmental Education?

 - Is age-appropriate.

-- Recognizes cultural context.
+- Recognizes cultural context and is culturally relevant.